ahd3r/new_todo/README.md

 # new_todo

-Yes, I know, it's not very good to make one repo for back and front, but in each file yours repo with its readme file
+Yes, I know, it's not very good to make one repo for back and front, but in each file yours repo with its own readme file